 All decisions on planning applications should be based on an objective balancing exercise.
 This is known as applying the “planning balance”.

-It is established by law that planning applications should be refused if they conflict with the Local Plan unless material considerations indicate otherwise.
+It is established by law that planning applications should be refused if they conflict with local (and neighbourhood) policies “unless material considerations indicate otherwise”.

 Click the button below to find out more about material planning considerations, including what they are and what they include.